CMHAAorg/cmhaa-website/site/content/contact.md

       and [Twitter](https://twitter.com/CMHA_Aus).

       Please note that we do not provide clinical or other services for people in need of mental health or crisis support.
-If you or someone you know is in distress, please reach out to the relevant support services in your area [here](https://www.lifeline.org.au/get-help/service-finder/).
+If you or someone you know is in distress, please reach out to the relevant support services [here](https://www.lifeline.org.au/get-help/service-finder/).
     form_title: Contact us
     components:
       - type: FC02_text_input_area